ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/create-new-database/from-backup.markdown

    * **Full** or **Incremental** types include index definitions from which the new indexes will be built.

 {NOTE: }
+#### Setting Up High Availability After Restoration

- Note: The backup will be restored only to the current node after restore.
-This database can be added to other nodes using the "Add node" button in the [Manage group](../../../studio/database/settings/manage-database-group#database-group-topology---actions) Studio view.
+The backup will be restored only on the current node after restoration.
+To create a database group of at least 3 nodes this database can be added to other nodes using the "Add node" button in the [Manage group](../../../studio/database/settings/manage-database-group#database-group-topology---actions)
+Studio view.

 {NOTE/}
 {PANEL/}